Hindsight is a wonderful thing.

 What makes a great team?
 Cooperation.
 Equal contribution.
-A strong, clear purpose.
+A strong, clear and unified purpose.
 Great communication.
 A complementary balance of skills, experience, and abilities.
 Trust.

-All of these attributes work in the boardroom, as much as they do in the workplace and on a sports field.
+ALL of these attributes create a highly effective team in the boardroom, as much as they do in the workplace and on a sports field.

 You, as a board member, have the responsibility to positively contribute towards a great team environment in the boardroom.

 Where do most boards fall down?
 Equal contribution.
 Every board member must contribute to the effective and efficient work of the board.
 It’s about more than just showing up to the board meeting.

 3. The people stuff is the hard stuff.